Promoting Preschool Quality Through Effective Classroom Management

 December 2009

 Lloyd, Chrishana M. and Michael Bangser.
 2009.
-Promoting Preschool Quality Through Effective Classroom Management.
+Promoting Preschool Quality Through Effective Classroom Management Implementation Lessons from the Foundations of Learning Demonstration.
 New York: MDRC.